apache/druid/docs/ingestion/data-formats.md

 > See the [Avro Types](../development/extensions-core/avro.md#avro-types) section for how Avro types are handled in Druid

-The `inputFormat` to load data of Avro format in stream injestion.
+The `inputFormat` to load data of Avro format in stream ingestion.
 An example is:
 ```json
 "ioConfig": {
   "inputFormat": {